ndp/thoreau/README.md

 ```
 Thoreau requires the **subject** of the test to be very clear.
 It's written in the first block of the suite and always required.
 It's simple: the keyword `subject` and then a block that is evaluated.

 Unlike other frameworks, the subject _cannot_ overridden, in some nested fashion, although it can (and is) parameterized.
-You *can* do this with other frameworks, but is optional and inconsistent.
+You *can* follow the same pattern with other frameworks, but it is hard to enforce such rules with a large team and codebase.

 ### Test Case